Israel Experience College Student/Young Adult Scholarship Program

 - Applicants presently in school outside of the United States are not eligible to apply.

-- Applicant must have applied or be in the process of applying to an approved Israel Experience program which does not begin until after the application deadline.
+- Applicant must have applied to an approved Israel program which does not begin until after the application deadline.

-- Families may apply for only one Jewish Federation Israel Experience financial need scholarship in any one academic year, except in the instance of twins or other multiples.
-Applicants must wait a full year before applying for a second Jewish Federation Israel Experience financial need scholarship, and are only eligible to do so if the second program is substantially different from the previous program.
+- Families may apply for only one JUF Israel experience financial need scholarship in any one academic year, except in the instance of twins or other multiples.
+Applicants must wait a full year before applying for a second JUF Israel experience financial need scholarship, and are only eligible to do so if the second program is substantially different from the previous program.

 Application and selection information

-- All applicants age 26 and under must submit their parents' most recent Federal income tax returns as well as their own
+- All applicants under age 26 must submit their parents' most recent federal income tax returns as well as their own.

 - Scholarship priority is given to applicants who have never been to Israel, although those who have previously traveled to Israel may still apply.
-Scholarships may not be used to extend a current program or to participate in a program that is substantially similar to a program in which the applicant has already participated.
+JUF Israel experience scholarships cannot be used to extend a current program or for programs that are substantially similar to a program in which the applicant has already participated.

-- Prior involvement in Jewish communal activities is not a requirement for receiving a financial need-based scholarship
+- Prior involvement in Jewish communal activities is not a requirement for receiving a financial need scholarship.